-Figure 25.
-Dual I/O Fast Read Sequence Diagram (M5-4= (1, 0) ADS=1)
+Figure 25 Dual I/O Fast Read Sequence Diagram (ADS=0)

-Figure 27.
-Dual I/O Fast Read with 4-Byte Address Sequence Diagram (M5-4= (1, 0) ADS=0 or ADS=1)
+Figure 27 Dual I/O Fast Read with 4-Byte Address Sequence Diagram (ADS=0 or ADS=1)

-8.13.
+8.15.
 Quad I/O Fast Read (QIOFR EBH or 4QIOFR ECH)

-The Quad I/O Fast Read command is similar to the Dual I/O Fast Read command but with the capability to input the 3-Byte address (A23-0) and a "Continuous Read Mode" Byte and 4-dummy clock 4-bit per clock by IO0, IO1, IO2, IO3, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO0, IO1, IO2, IO3.
+The Quad I/O Fast Read command is similar to the Dual I/O Fast Read command but with the capability to input the 3-Byte address (A23-0) and a "Read Mode" Byte and 4-dummy clock 4-bit per clock by IO0, IO1, IO2, IO3, and each bit being latched in on the rising edge of SCLK, then the memory contents are shifted out 4-bit per clock cycle from IO0, IO1, IO2, IO3.
 The first Byte addressed can be at any location.
-The address is automatically incremented to the next higher address after each Byte of data is shifted out.
+The address is automatically incremented to the next higher address in a single GD25B257D after each Byte of data is shifted out.